 During the second trimester, 15 to 23 weeks after your last menstrual period, abortions are typically performed over a two-day period but don't require an overnight stay in the hospital.
 These procedures are known as dilation and evacuation (D&E).

 On the first day, usually a Tuesday, you'll meet a health educator and doctor at the UCSF Women's Options Center to prepare for the procedure.
-This visit will take about 2.5 hours.
+This visit will take about two and a half hours.

 Cervical softening and dilating is performed with medication and small dilating sticks, called laminaria or Dilapan, that may be placed in the cervix, depending on the term of the pregnancy and your medical history.
 Laminaria are thin sticks made from a special seaweed material that widen as they absorb moisture from your body.
 Dilapan are synthetic sticks that work in the same way.
 The laminaria will stay in your cervix overnight and prepare your body for the next day's surgical procedure.